Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Weather in Japan & The Best Times To Visit Japan

 Winter in Japan can vary depending on the region.
-Hokkaido and Tohoku being the coldest and most snowy whereas Kyushu usually has less harsh winters.
+Hokkaido and Tohoku are the coldest and most snowy whereas Kyushu usually has less harsh winters since it is farther south.
 If you’re into skiing or snowboarding, Tohoku and Hokkaido are definitely the regions for you this time of year!
 The average temperatures are 2-10° C (36-50° F) but are often much colder in northern Japan.

-PROS: Less crowds than other seasons, great time of year for enjoying onsen and skiing in northern Japan, best time to see Mt.
+PROS: Fewer crowds than in other seasons, a great time of year for enjoying onsen and skiing in northern Japan, and the best time to see Mt.
 Fuji.

-Summer has the hottest months in Japan and often presents the most rain.
+Summer has the hottest months in Japan and often the most rain.
 Temperatures on average are 29-35° C (84-95° F) In July and August, the weather is hot and humid but still a good time to visit Japan for the annual summer matsuri (festivals).
-If you are wanting to escape the heat you can head further north to Tohoku or Hokkaido to enjoy cooler temperatures.
+If you want to escape the heat you can head further north to Tohoku or Hokkaido to enjoy cooler temperatures.

-PROS: Tons of matsuri (festivals) to visit, beach destinations are extremely enjoyable, flowers fields in northern Japan, Mt.
+PROS: Tons of matsuri (festivals) to visit, beach destinations are extremely enjoyable, flower fields in northern Japan, Mt.
 Fuji climbing season (opens July).

 Autumn is the second most popular season to visit Japan due to the fall foliage and cool autumn weather.
+There are also a number of seasonal activities to enjoy.
 Temperatures are pleasant being around 17-22° C (63-72° F).
+I absolutely love autumn in Japan!

 PROS: Colorful fall foliage, comfortable temperatures, less crowded, Sumo tournaments typically happen this time of year.